-Tim got his package of live honey bees, placed them in the single deep brood box and couldn’t wait to get his hands on that delicious honey he just knew would be waiting for him at the end of summer.
-Little did he know, his bees got so over-crowded that they swarmed after two months.
-Had Tim been practicing proper hive management, he could have added an additional brood box and prevented the swarm’s departure, but he was new to beekeeping and confidently thought the bees would thrive without any attention on his part.
+Tim got his package of live honey bees, placed them in the single deep brood box and couldn’t wait to get his hands on that delicious honey he knew would be waiting for him at the end of summer.
+Little did he know, his bees got so over-crowded that a large group split off from the colony and swarmed after two months.
+This left behind a now smaller and weaker colony.

 Well, as you probably guessed, Tim’s bees didn’t make it through the winter without their stores of honey to carry them through.
 Whether you are a first time or experienced beekeeper, you will need to know when to add a honey super in the spring or summer.
 By adding a honey super, you give the bees the room they need to expand and collect honey without feeling the need to swarm.

-If the bees have enough stores of honey to make it through the winter you will have achieved success as a beekeeper.
+If the bees have enough stores of honey to survive through the winter, you will have achieved success as a beekeeper.
 In many areas of the country, the amount of honey required to make it through winter is two deep brood boxes for honey and brood.
-Your bees may require a little more or less but it is always preferable to have more honey in the brood chamber than less.
+Your bees may require a little more or less, but it is always preferable to have more honey in the brood chamber than less.

 Once the honey flow begins, there can be a rapid buildup of honey, so we suggest monitoring closely and adding more honey supers in advance of when they are actually needed.
 It is better to give your bees more room than less during the honey flow.
 How high you go with honey supers depends on how strong your bees are going into the nectar flow and also on the nectar availability of the season.
 If it is too hot and dry or too wet and damp for the bees to fly, this will affect the amount of nectar coming in.